Lisa Vanderpump On Husbands Involvement In ‘RHOBH’ Drama: Does She Support It?

 A post shared by Lisa Vanderpump (@lisavanderpump) on

 “Dorit was feeling uncomfortable, and I knew that in order to move forward, if in fact she wanted to at all, it was essential she defended herself and brought to the surface all her questions as to why this had escalated to such a state.
 I understood PK involving himself.
 He was asked a question by Erika first, and I am sure he will be criticized, but that is exactly what Ken has done in the past, especially when I had been the subject matter in his absence.
 He also aware of how distraught Dorit had been in Hong Kong, so why shouldn’t he stand up for his wife?
-And it certainly hadn’t been even handed prior to this.
+And it certainly hadn’t been even-handed prior to this.”

 Of course, Vanderpump and Kemsley knew one another before Dorit started filming The Real Housewives of Beverly Hills.
 In fact, it is possible that Lisa campaigned for Dorit to start filming the show, so she had a loyal friend in her corner.
 Last year, Kyle Richards questioned their friendship, as she didn’t want to lie on behalf of Vanderpump.